RadialDevGroup/ombudsman/developer_lead/CLIENT_ONBOARDING.md

 ## Client Onboarding Checklist

-When a contract is finalized and a dev lead is assigned, the dev lead should set up the appropriate tools and resources.
+When a contract is finalized and a dev lead is assigned, the dev lead should set up the appropriate tools and resources, and should make sure they have admin proviledges on each.

 - **Create accounts as applicable:**
   - [ ] Github Repository